crateio/distutils2/docs/source/distutils/apiref.rst

    changed to be under *dst*.

    *preserve_mode* and *preserve_times* are the same as for :func:`copy_file`
-   in :mod:`distutils.file_util`; note that they only apply to regular files, not to directories.
+   in :mod:`distutils2.file_util`; note that they only apply to regular files, not to directories.
 If *preserve_symlinks* is true, symlinks will be copied as symlinks (on platforms that support them!); otherwise (the default), the destination of the symlink will be copied.  *update* and *verbose* are the